metosin/reitit/doc/ring/content_negotiation.md

 ## Changing default parameters

-The current JSON formatter used by `reitit` already have the option to parse keys as `keyword` which is a sane default in Clojure.
+The current JSON formatter used by `reitit` already has the option to parse keys as `keyword` which is a sane default in Clojure.
 However, if you would like to parse all the `double` as `bigdecimal` you'd need to change an option of the [JSON formatter](https://github.com/metosin/jsonista)

 ```clj